5afe/safe/specs/_template/01_main.rst

 * Things that are expected to be true and required for the steps below
 * This are the things that needed for the functionality to work properly
+* You may include the place where scenario starts here or mention it in the Steps section.

 .. _happy_case_steps: